BoundaryLayerVercauteren/energy_balance_model/README.md

 ```
 Output files can be found in output/ directory with current data and time.

+### Change model parameters
+All model parameters can be set in the [file](one_D_model/model/parameters.py).
+For a description of most of the model parameters see section 2.1.

 ### Command-line options for running the model

 ```bash